Favourited 816 times

-Workers receive $50/wk for groceries, and fresh produce from the farm is available in season.
+Workaway visitors receive $50/wk for groceries, and fresh produce from the farm is available in season.
 Otherwise, you need to bring whatever you will want to eat – meat, snacks, drinks, cereal, etc. All diets are welcome.
 There may be some basics in the farm house kitchen such as pasta, rice, oil, oats, salt and pepper.
-Also, bring laundry detergent.

-On your way, stop in Petaluma (if you are driving up Hwy 1 along the coast) or Santa Rosa or Healdsburg (if you are arriving via Healdsburg and Skaggs Springs Rd.) for groceries.
-Gualala (10 miles north of the Annapolis Rd on Hwy 1) has two grocery stores, although they tend to be more expensive.
+On your way here, stop in Petaluma (if you are driving up Hwy 1 along the coast) or Santa Rosa or Healdsburg (if you are arriving via Healdsburg and Skaggs Springs Rd.) for groceries.
+Gualala (10 miles north of the Annapolis Rd on Hwy 1) has two grocery stores, (although they tend to be more expensive.)
 However, they very kindly will cash your checks from us.

-Verizon service works well; unfortunately there is no AT&T or other service for cell phones.
+Verizon service works well ; unfortunately there is no AT&T/T-Mobile or other service for cell phones.
 The land line is available if necessary.
-There is wifi in the office for email communications; however our service can’t support video streaming, and is occasionally spotty.
+There is wifi in the office for email communications, however our service can’t support video streaming, and is occasionally spotty.

-Helpers work 4 hours per day, Monday- Friday.
-If you are willing/able to work extra hours and there is a need, workers are paid $10/hr.
+Workawayers work 4 hours per day, Monday- Friday.
+If you are willing/able to work extra hours and there is a need, Workawayers are paid $10/hr.
 (Different salary if hired for part time positions below.)

-Typical chores vary according to the season, and may include planting, weeding, mulching, mowing, composting, pruning, thinning, drip irrigation maintenance, harvesting and preserving.
-There may also be jobs such as cleaning, painting, or help with other maintenance needs.
-Also, office work.
+Typical jobs vary according to the season, and may include planting, weeding, mulching, mowing, composting, pruning, thinning, drip irrigation maintenance, harvesting and preserving.
+There may also be jobs such as cleaning, painting, or help with other maintenance around the property.

 We ask for about 4 hours a day, Mon. - Fri.
 If we are especially busy and you would like to help extra hours, we will pay you.
 On your time off you may hike in the redwoods, go to the Pacific ocean beaches just 7 miles away or enjoy our pool.
 You may want to go to San Francisco for the weekend.
 However, during the covid pandemic when you are within our "bubble", we ask you to remain on the property.
 Our guests are quiet and respectful.
 There is no nightlife or exciting social scene here.
 It is a remote area, ideal for nature lovers.
-You can ride around the area on our bicycles.
-We can offer limited help with transportation - weekly rides to the nearest town for groceries or fun, rides to the bus stop.
-This is not a good place, however, if you are looking for sight-seeing, cultural events, concerts, etc. It works well to have couples or friends come together so you will not be bored.
+We can offer only limited help with transportation.
+This is not a good place if you are looking for sight-seeing, cultural events, concerts, etc. It works well to have couples or friends come together so you will not be bored.

 Limited internet access